H2-invent/jitsi-admin/installDocker.md

 Hin enter and wait.
 After some minutes just go to the browser and enter **https://<yourDomain>** and your jitsi-admin is up.

-### I want to harden my keycloak
+### I want to visit and harden my keycloak

-The keycloak is accessible from the domain: http/s://keycloak.<yourDomain>.
+The keycloak is accessible from the domain: `http/s://keycloak.<yourDomain>`.
 Just klick on Admin console and then the username: **admin** and the password is saved in the file **docker.conf** in the Parameter: **KEYCLOAK_ADMIN_PW**
 Here you can now set up you keycloak as wished.

-### I want to see the traefik Services:
+### I want to visit the traefik Services:
-Go to http/s://traefik.<yourDomain>
+Go to `http/s://traefik.<yourDomain>`.
+Enter the credentials: test:test